First-Year Student Orientation

 What if you don't sign up?

-Students who fail to attend their confirmed Orientation session will need to call the Orientation Office to reschedule.
-A date-change fee of $25 will be assessed.
+Students who fail to attend their confirmed Orientation session will need to contact the Orientation Office at firstname.lastname@example.org to reschedule.

-We have created two programs: Family Orientation and Spanish Language Family Orientation*.
+We have created two programs: Family Orientation and Spanish Language Family Orientation.
 Both offer informative workshops, presentations and tours that will help your family members to learn about UCR and to better understand what you will be experiencing as a first-year college student.
-Even though Family Orientation is not mandatory, over half of incoming first-year students bring at least one adult family member to this event.
+Even though Family Orientation is not mandatory, over half of incoming first-year students have at least one adult family member attend this event.

 HOW TO REGISTER

-Be sure to have your netID and PermPin ready.
+Be sure to have your NetID and password ready.
 These can be found under the MyID tab on your MyUCR account.

 - Honors students who are registered with University Honors